BjBodner/old-portfolio/Machine_Learning_and_Optimization_Projects/Generating_Simulated_Metamaterials_Using_ATM_Algorithm/Readme.md

 -
-To Summarize, the optimization algorithm was very successful at both tasks.
+To summarize, the optimization algorithm was very successful at both tasks.
 However, for the filtering task, this was successful in this optimization task for certain long wavelength bands of frequencies.
 This was likely due to the finite resolution of the dielectric grid.